stwalkerster/prometheus-mqtt-exporter/README.md

 * `premunge` and `postmunge` are dictionaries of munge filters to apply to the received MQTT message before publishing a metric.
 Premunges operate on the MQTT message as a string; postmunges operate on the value as casted to a number.
 * `labelMap` is a dictionary of dictionaries, allowing label values to be remapped to other values.
 * `willTopic`, `willValue`, and `willMap` are (a string, string and dictionary of dictionaries respectively) a set of values which allow metrics to be unpublished when a certain condition is met.
+* `incrementByValue` is a boolean flag only valid on counters.
+When this is set, the counter is incremented by the value passed via MQTT, rather than incremented *to* the value passed via MQTT.

 ### Example configuration 1